JahnaviPatel84/Cookie-Cats-Retention-Analysis/README.md

 # In-Game Ad Timing Optimization through Retention Modeling

 This project analyzes player behavior from a mobile puzzle game to determine the optimal timing for in-game advertisements that maximizes retention without compromising monetization.
-The analysis combines statistical testing, behavioral segmentation, and explainable machine learning to provide actionable recommendations to product and monetization teams.
+The analysis combines A/B testing, statistical testing, behavioral segmentation, and explainable machine learning to provide actionable recommendations to product and monetization teams.

 ---